pingcap/docs/production-deployment-using-tiup.md

 ### Step 8: Verify the running status of the TiDB cluster

-- Check the TiDB cluster status using TiUP
+- Check the TiDB cluster status using TiUP:

     {{< copyable "shell-regular" >}}